cookiengineer/gooey/README.md

 flow, meaning it is a circular pattern of state management.

-This is a nice architecture pattern for deserialization and serialization of the Schemas into Views, because all custom application code lands in the controllers, which manage the Views, Storages and networking code.
+This is a nice architecture pattern for deserialization and serialization of the Schemas into Views, because all custom application code lands in the separated controllers, which each manage their own View, Client, and Storage.

 ![Reactive MVC Architecture](/assets/reactive-mvc.jpg)

+Custom Controllers with even Custom Views are easily integratable this way, because the Reactive MVC Architecture allows to build an App where each of the Views is just a Web Component layer and doesn't need to be touched for most cases.

 ## Documentation

+- [ERRATA.md](/docs/ERRATA.md) documents the state of known errata and problems of using Go via WebASM.

+**IMPORTANT**: Note that even if you have years of Go development experience, the Errata document is still relevant for you, because it highlights problems when using Go in the Web Browser and the quirks that come with it.

 - [ARCHITECTURE.md](/docs/ARCHITECTURE.md) documents the architecture of a Gooey App.
-- [BINDINGS.md](/docs/BINDINGS.md) documents the state of implemented web bindings.
+- [BINDINGS.md](/docs/BINDINGS.md) documents the state of implemented Web Bindings.
-- [COMPONENTS.md](/docs/COMPONENTS.md) documents the state of implemented web components.
+- [COMPONENTS.md](/docs/COMPONENTS.md) documents the state of implemented Web Components.
-- [ERRATA.md](/docs/ERRATA.md) documents the state of known errata of using Go via WebASM.
 - [TODO.md](/docs/TODO.md) documents the work-in-progress of things that will be implemented in the near future.